exoplatform/exo-documentation/docs/PersonalApplications.rst

 2. Click Confirm/ Ignore icons near the contact name to accept/deny the request respectively.

-    .. note:: You can also accept the request directly in the users' card and by hovering the cursor over the contact name, then click Confirm.
+    .. note:: You can also accept the request directly in the user's card by hovering the cursor over the contact name, then clicking "Confirm" button.
     |PEOPLE9|

 **The third way**